 Every time you use your DAW to create a series of midi notes to trigger an event or sound it is termed as a sequence.
 A sequence of midi notes are played in your DAW from left to right in line with the timeline of the project.
 Each note triggers a sound or an event.
 This is the most basic form of step sequencing because step sequencing itself uses midi data to trigger events and sounds over a timeline.
-You could, in effect, create a midi channel, select a midi source to lay down the midi data (midi keyboard) or use the pencil tool and draw in midi notes to form a sequence which is then triggered on playback.
-You could then assign these midi notes to modulate anything you choose and in this tutorial it will be filter cut-off and resonance.
+You could, in effect, create a midi channel, select a midi source to lay down the midi data (midi keyboard) or use the pencil tool and draw in midi notes to form a sequence that is then triggered on playback.
+You could then assign these midi notes to modulate anything you choose and in this tutorial, it will be filter cut-off and resonance.
 This type of note inputting and re-triggering gives you huge control and flexibility but it can be time consuming and laborious.

 A better option might be to use a dedicated step sequencer that has a built-in grid where you can input notes and edit them to taste.
 The sequencer will be synced to the BPM of your track and you will be afforded some dynamic tools to shape the note data or add accents to notes and so on.

 Step Sequencers are great fun to use when writing sequences of music but they come into their own when used as modulators to trigger the various features of a filter unit.
 But why not use a step sequencer that is actually a dedicated filter sequencer to control both the filter cut off and filter resonance?
 In other words, you have only two destinations to play with – filter cut-off and filter resonance, but you have full midi note entry control along with pattern triggering and pattern modes.